MaxVynohradov/cypress-ci-template/README.md

 Docs: https://docs.cypress.io/guides/guides/environment-variables.html#Option-2-cypress-env-json

+### !!!
+Important: don't add to name of test cases `""`, coz it break adding images to html report

 ### About running test on CI in several browsers:

 1. Change `--browser chrome` in `runCi.sh` file to another flag value, that available here: https://docs.cypress.io/guides/guides/launching-browsers.html#Firefox-Browsers-beta
+2. As the result you will have `report` folder in the root of project, with: 1) html report 2) video records 3) screenshots

 ### About linter: